tobiasahlin/infinite-jekyll/README.md

 ### Render posts, not links

-Per default, Jekyll renders links to all of your posts ever made.
-For lazy loading to make sense, we need to set a limit.
-Open up `index.html` and find this line:

-	{% for post in site.posts %}

-Change it to:

-	{% for post in site.posts limit: 10 %}

 And how fun is it to only see links?
 Open up `index.html`.
 Find this line:

 	<li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>

 Remove everything within the `li`.
-Open up `_layouts/post.html` and copy how single posts are rendered.
+Open up `_layouts/post.html` and copy the markup for single posts.
 Paste it within the `li`.
 This is how it should look using the default markup:

 	<li>
 		<h2>{{ post.title }}</h2>